 - Be in good academic standing.
-All student-athletes must be passing a minimum of four credits in their major subjects to maintain athletic eligibility. - Have a current physical (within thirteen months of the try-out) on file with the high school nurse - Have a current, signed permission slip. - Students must pay the designated user fee in order to participate in each sport offered.
+All student-athletes must be passing a minimum of four credits in their major subjects to maintain athletic eligibility. - Have a current physical (within thirteen months of the try-out) on file with the high school nurse. - Have a current, signed permission slip. - Students must pay the designated user fee in order to participate in each sport offered.

 Individual extra-curricular clubs and organizations may also have eligibility requirements and fees.
-If the payment of a fee will produce a hardship for a family, the parent or guardian should contact in writing the Athletic Director for athletic fees or the Principal for club/organization fees.
+If the payment of a fee will produce a hardship for a family, the parent or guardian should contact the principal or designee in writing to request a waiver, payment plan or reduction of fees.

-Disciplinary Code for Athletics and Extra-Curricular Activities

-Understanding that participation in athletics and extra-curricular activities is a privilege and not a right; the disciplinary code of conduct for Weymouth High School's extracurricular activities, including all clubs, activities, and athletic teams, reflects the desire of the school's advisors/coaches to be consistent in their approach to disciplinary matters.
+Disciplinary Code for Athletics and Extracurricular Activities including all clubs, activities, and athletic teams, reflects the desire of the school's advisors/ coaches to be consistent in their approach to disciplinary matters.
 The code increases the standard of responsible behavior expected of participating Weymouth High School students.
 It is expected that our student participants will be models of proper behavior for the entire student body.
 This disciplinary code is in effect 365 days a year, 24 hours a day.